 Interdisciplinary study to explore interrelationship between media, society, art and culture with focus on Southeast Asian region to prepare students for the new ASEAN economic community.
-Study covers traditional, new media, local-communal performance, national and ASEAN heritage, and the influence of media and communication on art, society and culture in Southeast Asia, and vice versa.
+Study covers traditional, new media, local-communal

 ICMC 106 Creative Writing for Communication

 Study of theory and practice in writing skill for communication purposes, covering various writing styles and genres from personal to professional contexts, dramatic contents to complex factual documentaries, press releases and public service announcements to advertisement and political propaganda.
 Emphasis is on clear communicative writing, appropriate format, and focused writing style.